someparty/someparty/source/articles/2021-03-07-anything-cant-happen.html.markdown

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3169022667/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/track=1805953538/transparent=true/" seamless><a href="https://fiverforreal.bandcamp.com/album/fiver-with-the-atlantic-school-of-spontaneous-composition">Fiver with the Atlantic School Of Spontaneous Composition by Fiver</a></iframe>

-###[You Doo Right](https://yoodooright.bandcamp.com/): "Don't Think You Can Escape Your Purpose"
+###[Yoo Doo Right](https://yoodooright.bandcamp.com/): "Don't Think You Can Escape Your Purpose"
 ==Preview and purchase at [Bandcamp](https://yoodooright.bandcamp.com/track/dont-think-you-can-escape-your-purpose) - Watch on [YouTube](https://youtu.be/Gy3UjGBLdMU)==

-Montreal post-rock trio [You Doo Right](https://yoodooright.bandcamp.com/) has a new single in the wild.
+Montreal post-rock trio [Yoo Doo Right](https://yoodooright.bandcamp.com/) has a new single in the wild.
 "Don't Think You Can Escape Your Purpose" is the heavy yet solemn title track to the band's upcoming debut full-length, arriving May 21 from local psych upstarts [Mothland](https://www.mothland.com/).
 The group commented on the heady tune in a press release, stating:

 >"It's about a person who is losing touch with reality.
 Who thinks he has a higher purpose and is supposed to be an ambassador to a higher extraterrestrial race.
 It's a looming atmospheric rhythm and crawl."